 The court granted summary judgment to the taxpayer as to the penalty cap issue.

 The IRS has ‘mitigation guidelines‘ in the IRM as to when penalties are applied per form as opposed to per account.
 Per account penalties are assessed when the facts are egregious – although the IRM does not tell us what facts are considered egregious.
-It seems that the IRS created their own separate category of “really bad non-willful” which is just not in the statute.
+This gives IRS quite a bit of unfettered discretion.

 When per account non-willful penalties are allowed, the IRS has the discretion whether to assess, for example, a $60,000 penalty or a $3M penalty, such as in Bittner.